freshy969/tchat/README.md

 1. Allow users to block other users.
 2. Users will have an internal score and ranking based around some basic data (ratio of messages sent to received, block rate compared to others, )
 3. Users will have an add user feature if their score is good enough that allows them to add new users through a temporary one sign up code they can send to a friend.
-Sign up will now mandatae one of these codes to get on.
+Sign up will now mandates one of these codes to get on.
+4.

 #### General